 Step #2: Don’t Read Reviews.
 Research them

-Glassdoor reviews aren’t to be read as gospel — they are merely one piece of a much bigger puzzle.
+Glassdoor shouldn’t be read as gospel; they are merely one piece of a much bigger puzzle.
 Read the reviews, certainly, but also take time to research the company, its employees, and how likely it is that the reviews represent the reality on the ground.

 For instance, are there reviews from a few years ago that may no longer be relevant?
 Has the reviewer just recently left the company, or are they still employed there?
 Are the reviews from real employees, or have they been written by anonymous trolls?
-Do a bit of digging to get the full picture.
+Do a bit of digging to get the full picture if you are a job seeker earnestly looking to join the team.

 Here are a few tips to take into consideration when you are researching reviews: